Zhuinden/flowless/README.md

 ### Managing resources (optional)
-~~Your app requires different resources when it's in different states; sometimes those resources are shared between states.
-Flow makes it easy to associate resources with keys so they're set up when needed and torn down (only) when they're not anymore.~~

-~~Flow provides the `Flow.Services` class to define services that you can share via your Context.
-In order to find a service, you must specify the String tag with which it was bound to the services using the `Services.Binder`.
-To create services for keys, you must specify the `ServiceFactory` when you're creating the Dispatcher.
-In order to share the resources between multiple keys, the keys must either implement `TreeKey` (parent-child relationship) or `MultiKey` (a set of possible keys that share the same state).~~

-~~Please note that if you're showing multiple keys on the screen, you must specify them in some sort of relationship for the reference counting to work.~~

-~~Flowless does not support "managing resources", because the reference counting is not sufficiently customizable.
-If this is necessary, handle such logic within the container of the given key's view, or the Activity using `ActivityUtils` to find the activity for the given view.~~

 You can manage resources shared through your context manually using the `ServiceProvider`, which you can obtain through `Flow.services(Context)` or `Flow.services(View)`.

 This way, you can bind services you need when you initialize your View in its constructor (before `onFinishInflate()` is called) or before it's inflated in the Dispatcher itself, while also sharing them to additional views that belong to the same Context.